Periods and harmonic analysis on spherical varieties

 Moreover, if $\sigma$ is a discrete series representation of some Levi subgroup and $\pi=I_P^G(\sigma)$ (where $P$ is some corresponding parabolic), then the same expression defines a non-zero, non-negative hermitian form on $\pi_H$. \end{theorem}

-\begin{remark} In the setting of the ``Gross-Prasad variety'' $\SO_n\backslash\SO_n\times\SO_{n+1}$, it is known by recent work of Waldspurger \cite{Waldspurger-GP} that for any tempered $L$-packet of $G$ there is at most one element $\pi$ in the $L$-packet such that $\pi_H\ne 0$.
+\begin{remark} In the setting of the ``Gross--Prasad variety'' $\SO_n\backslash\SO_n\times\SO_{n+1}$, it is known by recent work of Waldspurger \cite{Waldspurger-GP} that for any tempered $L$-packet of $G$ there is at most one element $\pi$ in the $L$-packet such that $\pi_H\ne 0$.
 Since any irreducible tempered representation is a subrepresentation of $I_P(\sigma)$ (where $\sigma$ is a discrete series of the pertinent Levi) and all subrepresentations of that belong to the same $L$-packet, it follows that in that case (\ref{intMC}) is non-zero for every irreducible tempered representation $\pi$ with $\pi_H\ne 0$.
 This is the conjecture originally formulated by Ichino and Ikeda.
 In fact, Beuzart-Plessis managed to refine the argument of our theorem \cite[Proposition 14.2.2]{B-P:SMF} to \emph{prove} multiplicity one in the induced discrete series, in the setting of the Gross--Prasad conjectures. \end{remark}